JuergenGutsch/blog/_source/_posts/2016-08-08-setup-angular2-typescript-aspnetcore-in-visualstudio.md

 The task restore, copies all the needed files to the Folder ./wwwroot/libs

 TypeScript needs some type definitions to get the types and API definitions of the libraries, which are not written in TypeScript or not available in TypeScript.
 To load this, we use another tool, called "typings".
 This is already installed with NPM.
 This tool is a package manager for type definition files.
-We need to configure this tool with a `typings.config`
+We need to configure this tool with a `typings.json`

 ~~~ json
 {